iulian1976/Symfony-Treatment-Json-ArrayToArray/README.md

 # Symfony-Treatment-Json-ArrayToArray
 # you only need to get the project code and install the dependencies with Composer
-# execute in cli : "composer install"
+# execute : "composer install"
 #